mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Continuous Transform
 --------------------

 If you apply a transformation, and try to start a new one directly afterwards, Krita will attempt to recall the previous transform, so you can continue it.
 This is the *continuous transform*.
-You can press :kbd:`Esc` to cancel this and start a new transform, or presset :guilabel:`reset` in the tool options while no transform is active.
+You can press :kbd:`Esc` to cancel this and start a new transform, or preset :guilabel:`reset` in the tool options while no transform is active.

 Transformation Masks
 --------------------